smaranjitghose/PyDeceive/README.md

  - Make sure that the videos are stored in .mp4 format or get converted once stored
  - Have a script to effectively find out HSV color value of any cloak we want to use
  - Modify the fcc for Linux and Mac
- - Try this trick with other colors
+ - Try this trick with other colors[black,blue,green,purple,orange,yellow]
  - Create an GUI for this where you can input the color of your cloak and your spell is made!

  # License ⚙